asaritech/ukey1-php-sdk/README.md

 ## Usage

-First, you need your app credentials (`App ID` and `Secret Key`).
+First, you need [credentials](https://dashboard.ukey.one/developer) (`App ID` and `Secret Key`).
+In our dashboard, we also recommend to activate as many protections as possible.

-Ukey1 uses advanced security methods, so its flow may be a little bit more complicated.
-But don't worry, this SDK is prepared to be as easy-to-use as possible.

 ### Sign-in / sign-up / log-in - all buttons in one